nfqsolutions/pylm/docs/source/index.rst

 * :ref:`search`

-This project has been funded by the Spanish Ministry of Economy and Competitivity under the grant IDI-20150936.
+This project has been funded by the Spanish Ministry of Economy and Competitivity under the grant IDI-20150936, cofinanced with FEDER funds.